Certified Nurse Midwife (CNM) Programs

 What can a Certified Nurse Midwife program do for you?

 A CNM program makes you eligible for and prepares you for the American Midwifery Certification Board (AMCB) examination, which allows you to work as a Midwife Nurse in hospitals, birth centers, and patient homes.
-Teaching you everything you need to know about newborn wellness and women’s health during their reproductive years, the program also ensures that you can become a Women’s Health Nurse Practitioner (WHNP) without any additional education or training needed.
+Teaching you everything you need to know about newborn wellness and women’s health during their reproductive years, the program ensures that you can become a Women’s Health Nurse Practitioner (WHNP) without additional education or training needed.

 According to the Bureau of Labor Statistics (BLS), a 25% increase in openings for Certified Nurse Midwives is estimated between 2014 and 2024.
 Completing this program will ensure that you earn a stable, high-paying job and help women give birth naturally (the goal is fewer C-sections).
-You can make a real impact on a family’s life and provide them with the best possible options for delivery and care for their newborn.
-You will also have the authority to perform medical procedures and administer drugs accordingly.
+You can make a real impact on a family’s life and provide the best possible options for delivery and care for their newborn.
+You will have the authority to perform medical procedures and administer drugs accordingly.

 Is midwifery still a lucrative career?

-Eventually, The National Association of Certified Professional Midwives (NACPM) also recognized the immense impact racism had had on the nation’s maternity system as a whole, adopting an essential statement of intent addressing these issues.
+Eventually, The National Association of Certified Professional Midwives (NACPM) also recognized the immense impact racism has had on the nation’s maternity system as a whole, adopting an essential statement of intent addressing these issues.

 What does the program require?